Materials, specifications, and overall models—across everything from boots to sneakers.

 In practice, safety toes offer many of the same benefits as steel toes, so they may be considered interchangeable.
 But there are some important differences between them.

 For one thing, steel and safety toes are found in different kinds of shoes.
 Some boot and shoe models are better suited to non-steel toe boxes.
 Since some safety toes are made of lighter materials, they can work better in hybrid shoes like work sneakers, as opposed to a safety boot.
+Although a safety boot may be more heavy-duty, there are still many features that brands have added to footwear to produce comfortable steel toe boots that will keep you safe without hurting your feet.

 No matter what kind of shoe, there are some trade-offs between steel cap and safety toe cap shoes.
 And there are scenarios where one might be preferable to the other.
 For instance, consider: